TonyM1958/HA-FoxESS-Modbus/README.md

 * Correction of Temp to BatCurrent sensor for RS485
 * Correction of unique_id for BMS Cell mV low

-Connecting to your inverter can be acheived in two ways:
+Access to your inverter data can be acheived in two ways:

-* Using the inverters LAN port connected to your router/switch (no additional hardware required but requires Manager firmware 1.57 or later)
+* Connecting the inverters LAN port to your router/switch (no additional hardware required, Manager firmware 1.57 or later for H1/AC1).
+This connections provides a limited set of data.
 * Connecting to the inverter's RS485 modbus using an RS485 to USB adapter or RS485 to WIFI/LAN adapter.
-Note: this requires basic electronics competencies to connect two wires to the inverters com connector.
+Note: this requires basic electronics competencies to connect two wires to the inverters CT / COM connector.
+This connection provides a more comprehensive set of data, including BMS cell info and inverter running totals.

 ---